ggroce/ggroce/README.md

 ### Hi there 😁

-- 🔭 I’m currently working on web development, learning more about the Javascript/React/Redux stack, and being a consumer/producer of REST API calls, JSON, etc.  I am successfully deploying all of the above to a single DigitalOcean droplet, where it's operating a few separate domains, and serving React front end with Node backend.
+- 🔭 I’m currently working on web development, learning more about the Javascript/React/Redux stack, and being a consumer/producer of REST API calls, JSON, etc.  I am successfully deploying a React front end with a Node backend and a few separate domains, all SSL'd up, on a single DigitalOcean droplet.
 Exciting times!  (for real)

 <!--